cicsdev/cics-java-liberty-springboot-jms/README.md

 This sample project demonstrates how to use the Spring Boot JMS template to integrate with CICS and use IBM MQ as the message broker.
 The sample is intended for deployment to a CICS Liberty JVM server.

 Invoking the REST end-point of the application will write a message with the data you provide to MQ.
 A jmsListener receives the message from MQ and writes it to a CICS Temporary storage queue(TSQ).
-Reading from the queue and writing to the CICS TSQ are performed within the same transaction using JTA and the Spring Boot @Transactional annotation to ensure everything commits or rolls back as one.
+Reading from the queue and writing to the CICS TSQ are performed within the same transaction using JTA and the Spring Boot @Transactional annotation, to ensure everything commits or rolls back as one.

 ## Prerequisites